AASanusi/github-action-project/README.md

-# GitHub Actions Example: Node.js App
+# GitHub Actions for Node.js App

 This project demonstrates how to use GitHub Actions for CI/CD automation.